 The data stored in this module are reported for each corresponding study as published.
-The Seitenzahl et al. (2013) model reported mass yields after complete decay of all radioactive nuclides with half-lives less than 2 Gyr, and the Iwamoto et al. (1999) study fully decayed all unstable isotopes; any additional treatment for radioactive isotopes is thus unnecessary.
+The Seitenzahl et al. (2013) and Gronow et al. (2021a, b) models reported mass yields after complete decay of all radioactive nuclides with half-lives less than 2 Gyr, and the Iwamoto et al. (1999) study fully decayed all unstable isotopes; any additional treatment for radioactive isotopes is thus unnecessary.